dsaltares/sioncore/README.md

 3. Add `sioncore`to your Libgdx core project build path
 4. Link the platform specific Libgdx jar files from the corresponding projects

+Most modules are either fairly well documented or self-explanatory.

 SionCore uses and exposes:

 * Libgdx